krliu67/SURV675-HW2/README.md

 source("generate_reports.R")
 ```

 This script loops over each country and produces individual HTML reports stored in the `reports/` folder.
+Please note that each country uses its abbreviated name.

 ---